open-compass/CriticEval/README.md

 cd data
 git clone https://huggingface.co/datasets/opencompass/CriticBench
 ```
-which get into the `data` folder and clone the CriticBench dataset
+which get into the `data` folder and clone the CriticBench dataset.
+Note that the human-annotated Likert scores, preference labels, and critiques in `test` set are excluded.
+You can submit your inference results on the `test` set (via run codes under `inference` folder) to this [email](lantiangmftby@gmail.com).
+We will run your predictions and update the results in our leaderboard.
+Please also provide the scale of your tested model.
+The structure of your submission should be similar to that in `example_data`.

 #### 1.2 Prepare Code and Env